LPN Programs Jacksonville, FL

 • Provide documentation of immunization – Mantoux test, Tetanus, Hepatitis B, MMR, Varicella, seasonal flu shot

-• Provide proof of current BLS for Health Care Providers certification from American Heart Association
+• Provide proof of current BLS for Health Care Providers certification from the American Heart Association

 • Meet the nursing program technical standards